 Areas of Interest: Social policy in the US and Europe, urban politics and policy.

-I am currently working on a book entitled Out of Sight, Out of Mind: Marginalizing the Poor in Metropolitan America.
+I am currently working on a book entitled The New Metropolis: Spatial Inequality in Twenty-first Century America.
 The book examines how the concerns of low-income residents are being addressed as poverty has moved from being identified as an urban issue to one that reaches across metropolitan areas.
-Drawing on cases studies of Chicago, Atlanta, and Houston, the project examines political mobilization and policy conflicts in the domains of social services, health care, and transportation.
-Parts of this project have been published in the Urban Affairs Review, Regional Studies, and Studies in American Political Development.
+Drawing on data from 25 large metropolitan areas and cases studies of Chicago, Atlanta, and Houston, the project examines political mobilization and policy conflicts in the domains of social services, health care, and transportation.
+Parts of this project have been published in the Urban Affairs Review, Perspectives on Politics, Regional Studies, and Studies in American Political Development.

 “The Power of Coalitions: Advancing the Public in California’s Public-Private Welfare State,” Politics and Society, March 2015, 43:3-32 (with Charlie Eaton).

-POLS 1325 Political Organization and Social Change in America (Fall 2017)
+POLS 1375 Political Organizations and Social Change in America (undergraduate lecture course)

-MPA Course Policy Problems of the Twenty-First Century (Spring 2018)
+MPA 2475 Policy Problems of the Twenty-First Century (MPA Lecture course)